-Firstly, why would you want to install the Google XML Sitemap Generator Plugin?
+Firstly, why would you want to install the Google XML Sitemaps Plugin?

-Because it creates a sitemap for the Google, Bing, Yahoo and Ask search engines, automatically re-builds it whenever you write or edit a post and pings those 4 search engines as soon as you publish it.
+Because it’s a well-established, reliable and highly functional plugin that creates a sitemap for the Google and Bing search engines, automatically re-builds itself whenever you write or edit a post and pings those search engines as soon as you publish it.

 All your sites should have XML compliant site maps because they help the search engines work out what it’s about.
 And they can’t send you traffic if they don’t know that!